‘Vanderpump Rules’ Scheana Marie Hopes To Marry New Boyfriend Robert Valletta

 “I mean, we’re taking things very slow, but I wouldn’t be dating someone I don’t see a future with, because that’s just a waste of time at my age,” she explained.
 “So I definitely see a long future with him.
 Hopefully, he feels the same.”

-Scheana Marie and Mike Shay confirmed their plans for divorce in December of last year after just over two years of marriage.
+Scheana Marie and Mike Shay confirmed their plans for divorce in December of last year after just over 2 years of marriage.
 Weeks later, Robert Valletta posted a photo of himself, Scheana Marie and several friends enjoying what appeared to be a holiday party in Beverly Hills, California.

 Since then, Scheana Marie and Robert Valletta have attended a number of red carpet events together, including the March premiere of the Power Rangers movie.
 The couple has also gone on several trips just months into their romance.
 As fans may have seen on social media, Scheana Marie and Robert Valletta traveled to Big Bear with her Vanderpump Rules co-stars, Ariana Madix and Tom Sandoval in March and weeks later, they were spotted together in Hawaii, where they celebrated the birthday of Scheana Marie’s father.
 After that, Scheana Marie and Robert Valletta enjoyed a romantic vacation to Amsterdam before returning to Los Angeles — just in time for the airing of the Vanderpump Rules Season 5 reunion.